 Mirador de Cherfe

 Cool fact: You can get to the top of Mount Teide by cable car.
 If you want to do this pre-purchase your tickets for the Mount Teide cable car.
 We tried for four days in a row to go but due to high winds the station remained closed.
 We will definitely attempt this experience next time.
 If, like us, you don’t manage to get there, don’t worry.
 You get the best view of the volcano by not being on it. 😄 You can also hike up there (even during high winds) but you will need to pre-book a special pass (free of charge) to gain access to the top of the volcano.
 However, you may have to book well in advance.
 There is a limited amount of passes and often they are booked up a few months in advance.

 Gran Canaria or Tenerife?

 Which one do we like better?
 We cannot decide.
 Both are amazing and unbelievably beautiful.
 Each has a surprising variety of landscapes and microclimates for an island.
 But if you want to see dessert-like dunes, then head to Gran Canaria.
 If you would rather be near the largest volcano in the Atlantic, then head to Tenerife.
 Of course, you don’t have to choose.
-Just island hop on a quick flight and see both.
+Just island hop on a quick and affordable flight and see both.

 For more detail about Canary Islands, visit our other blogs: